Galactic seismology: can the Gaia 'phase spiral' co-exist with a clumpy, turbulent interstellar medium?: Introduction

 In the same year, \citet{gar22c} presented an extensive analysis of the emergence and properties of the phase-spiral phenomenon in a synthetic Milky-Way (MW) analogue found in a `zoom-in' cosmological simulation.
 This study --- the first of its kind --- showed that phase spirals qualitatively similar to the \gaia\ phase spiral are probably ubiquitous in simulated MW analogues evolved within a full cosmological context, accounting for dynamical, hydrodynamical, and basic astrophysical, baryonic process (e.g., gas cooling and heating, star formation, stellar feedback and enrichment).

-\citet{tre23a} demonstrated, using an analytic model, that a phase spiral can be triggered without an external perturbation by the cumulative effect of a large number of stochastic `kicks' on to the disc stars, resulting from a clumpy background made of dark-matter (DM), giant molecular clouds (GMCs), or a combination of these.\footnote{See \citet{kho19a} and \citet{gra23a} for alternative scenarios.} In a subsequent study, \citet{gil25a} argued that DM substructure within the Galaxy's halo is unlikely to generate a perturbation that is strong enough.
+Later, \citet{tre23a} demonstrated using an analytic model that a phase spiral can be triggered without an external perturbation by the cumulative effect of many stochastic `kicks' on to the disc stars, resulting from a clumpy background made of dark-matter (DM), giant molecular clouds (GMCs), or a combination of these.\footnote{See \citet{kho19a} and \citet{gra23a} for alternative scenarios.} In a subsequent study, \citet{gil25a} argued that DM substructure within the Galaxy's halo is unlikely to generate a perturbation that is strong enough.

-The findings in these recent studies, most notably \citet{tre23a}, are intriguing and have motivated us to extend our earlier study \citepalias{tep22x} on gas-phase evolution in the Galaxy, where we investigate controlled simulations of an idealised MW interacting with a massive perturber with a focus on the emergence and evolution of disc corrugations that are intimately linked to the phase spiral phenomenon.
-The new models presented here improve upon earlier work in at least three key aspects: 1) by considering the presence of gas that is not inert, but instead is allowed to cool and heat, and to form stars, accounting for their feedback and enrichment, in a way that captures the multi-phase nature of the interstellar medium (ISM) and the clumpy structure of the star-formation process in the Galaxy; 2) by avoiding the complexity of a full cosmological simulation and the obfuscating effect of several interactions; and 3) by considering a full-scale, three dimensional (3D) Galaxy model, accounting for processes such as the disc's self-gravity and its differential rotation, which have been shown to be crucial in this context \citep{dar19a,ban22a}.\\
+The findings in these recent studies, most notably \citet{tre23a}, are intriguing and have motivated us to extend our earlier study \citepalias{tep22x} on gas-phase evolution in the Galaxy, where we investigated controlled simulations of an idealised MW interacting with a massive perturber with a focus on the emergence and evolution of disc corrugations linked to the phase spiral phenomenon.
+The new models presented here improve upon earlier work in at least three key aspects: 1) by considering the presence of gas that is not inert, but instead is allowed to cool and heat, and to form stars, accounting for their feedback and enrichment, in a way that captures the multi-phase nature of the interstellar medium (ISM) and the clumpy structure of the star-formation process in the Galaxy; 2) by avoiding the complexity of a full cosmological simulation and the obfuscating effect of several interactions; and 3) by considering a full-scale, three-dimensional (3D) Galaxy model, accounting for processes such as the disc's self-gravity and its differential rotation, which have been shown to be crucial in this context \citep{dar19a,ban22a}.\\

 This paper is organised as follows.
 In Sec.~\ref{sec:setup} we introduce our new simulation suite.
 The analysis of the simulation outputs is described in Sec.~\ref{sec:ana}, and the results from this analysis are presented in Sec.~\ref{sec:result}.
 Our interpretation of the results, their implications and caveats are discussed in Sec.~\ref{sec:summ}.
 We wrap up with some final thoughts in Sec.~\ref{sec:fin}.